united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/datainfrastructure/historian.md

 ## How can I use it?

 Transform your data in the Unified Namespace datamodel with the basic topic format `.../_historian` or `.../_historian/<tagGroup1>/<tagGroup2>/.../<tagGroupX>/<tagname>`, for example, using Node-RED, and the Historian feature will store them.
 You can then view the data in Grafana.
 An example can be found in the [Getting Started guide](/docs/getstarted/).
-Also, you find more information about our topic structure on the [Data Model page](/docs/datamodel/).
+Also, you find more information about our topic structure on [this page](/docs/datamodel/messages/#topic-structure) and [_historian page](/docs/datamodel/messages/_historian/).

 Extensive queries can be done by SQL queries.
 Hier, you see an example query: